smddev/site/src/content/pages/why.md

     * Our primary talent pool is St. Petersburg State University (world champion in 2014 and 2016 ACM International Collegiate Programming Contest)

     * We’re in business from 2009

+    * Please send the project requirements for a Fixed-price estimate or inquire about our rates for the Time & Materials model, and you will be pleasantly surprised by the terms of cooperation
 ru:
   title: Почему Smart Design
   reasons: >-